 Two things happened right away.

-The first: I felt liberated.
+I felt liberated.
 I don’t know how else to describe the feeling.
 Yes, a huge weight had been lifted off my shoulders and all that jazz.
 I was free.
 Free from the burden of hair loss.
 And I was empowered.
 If you have ever faced up to something that you were hiding from, you can relate to this.

-The second: I didn’t recognize myself in the mirror.
+I didn’t recognize myself in the mirror.
 The image was jarring, actually.
 I certainly didn’t think I looked good with a shaved head.
 I was pale and skinny as it was.
 I probably didn’t need to throw this in the mix.
 So there I was, liberated, yet shocked by my appearance.

 After a couple of weeks, I started growing into the look.
 After a couple of months, I started to forget what I looked like with hair.
 I actually liked how I looked when I saw myself in the mirror now, and I was feeling more self-confident by the day.